Frequently Asked Questions

 Is the Note to Practitioners different from the Abstract?

 Yes, the Note to Practitioners is different from the Abstract.
 Rather than simply restating the technical abstract, authors should step back and describe without jargon how their results could be applied or be extended to practical problems, and the potential and limitations of their work, as though they were addressing a colleague from industry.

 What are Communication Items?

-Communication items are a separate class of short manuscripts that are subject to an expedited review process and substantially faster publication than regular or short papers.
+Communication items are a separate class of short manuscripts that are subject to an expedited review process and substantially faster publication than regular papers.